Home » Baking Recipes » Biscuits » Raspberry Chocolate and Hazelnut Cookies

 An easy to make one pan chocolate cookie with both nutty and fruity notes.
 These raspberry chocolate and hazelnut cookies are rich, fudgy and super delicious.
 One is enough to satisfy, though it’s possible to squeeze in a second.

 As I don’t have a television, I don’t get to see cookery programmes very often.
 However, I do remember seeing an episode of Nigel Slater’s Simple Suppers a year or so ago where Nigel made some sumptuous chocolate cookies.
 They’ve stayed in my mind ever since.
-When fans Janice of Farmersgirl Kitchen and Sue of A Little Bit of Heaven on a Plate announced a new blog event Dish of the Month, I knew exactly what I wanted to make.
-In spite of my Healthy January.

 Nigel Slater’s Chocolate Cookies

 As regular readers know, I’m incapable of following a recipe exactly as stated.
 I tend to use recipes as guidelines and like to think that all good recipes are written for this purpose anyway.
-If you want to make Nigel’s original recipe for chocolate cookies, you will find the recipe here.
-Really and truly, I tried hard and fully intended to follow it precisely.
-Because when it comes down to it, who am I to argue with the great Nigel?
+If you want to make Nigel’s original recipe for chocolate cookies, you will find it at BBC Food.

 But then again, I couldn’t actually bring myself to use white flour.
 Not only do I like to get a little roughage into my baked goods by using spelt or wholemeal flour, but I think it makes them tastier too.

 Nigel’s recipe is meant to be eaten with raspberries, but hey, it’s not raspberry season at the moment.
-So I thought I’d use some raspberry chocolate instead, thereby coming up with my own raspberry chocolate & hazelnut cookies.
+So I thought I’d use some raspberry chocolate instead, thereby coming up with my own raspberry chocolate and hazelnut cookies.
 I omitted the vanilla extract and used two bars of Divine’s Fairtrade 70% dark chocolate with raspberries.

 Raspberry Chocolate & Hazelnut Cookies